etal/cnvkit/doc/pipeline.rst

     # Optionally, with --scatter and --diagram
     cnvkit.py scatter Sample.cnr -s Sample.cns -o Sample-scatter.pdf
     cnvkit.py diagram Sample.cnr -s Sample.cns [--male-reference] -o Sample-diagram.pdf

+This is for hybrid capture protocols in which both on- and off-target reads can be used for copy number detection.
+To run alternative pipelines for targeted amplicon sequencing or whole genome sequencing, use the ``--method`` option with value ``amplicon`` or ``wgs``, respectively.
+The default is ``hybrid``.

 See the rest of the commands below to learn about each of these steps and other functionality in CNVkit.